 I continue to purchase only environmentally friendly textiles to replace my worn products.

 Some natural fibers like linen and hemp are very durable.
-While they may be more expensive upfront, they will likely last longer and save you money in the end.
+While they may be more expensive up front, they will likely last much longer actually saving you money in the end.

 Hopefully, the example above helps you understand how you could use the model for any behavior change you seek to implement as well as provide insight into why we do what we do at Lava Linens.